-development of trade, transport and finance issues, the BUY-SHIP-PAY components of the UN CEFACT International Supply Chain Model.
+46. A preliminary step towards the creation of a NTFB would be a lead agency to inform all interested parties of the development of trade, transport and finance issues, the BUY-SHIP-PAY components of the UN CEFACT International Supply Chain Model.
 An awareness campaign could be organized through seminars, workshops, round-tables in specific industry sectors of the national economy.
-Such awareness campaigns may be organized by local professional associations, such as Chambers of Commerce, shippers' councils, freight forwarders association and other relevant organisations.
+Such awareness campaigns may be organized by potential members of a NTFB such as local professional associations, such as Chambers of Commerce, shippers' councils, freight forwarders association and other relevant organisations.
 However, it must be recognised that awareness and publicity campaigns would have a budgetary impact on the lead organisation and any partner associations.